emnify/product-docs/docs/portal/organization/settings.md

 # Workspace settings

 The [**Workspace settings**](https://portal.emnify.com/organisation-settings/) icon is directly accessible from all emnify Portal pages.
-It's your starting point for managing all aspects of your organization.
+It's your starting point for managing all aspects of your Workspace.

 <img
   src={require('./assets/portal-dashboard-workspace-settings-icon.png').default}